Ranth21/RISC-V-core/README.md

 This project lays a solid foundation for further enhancements, such as adding multithreading or advanced scheduling techniques.
 Enjoy exploring and extending the design!

+### **I haven't written the parser to this project, coz this was my base version for the higher iteration..feel free to add the file, if you are interested.**